kallya21/DevOps-Course-Starter/README.md

 ```
 You can populate the `MONGO_DB_NAME` with the name you want to give your MongoDB database.

+To get the `LOGGLY_TOKEN`, you will need to create a Loggly account and generate a token from there.

 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the Poetry environment by running: